 The nice thing about filing a claim is how you will not need to come up will such a large lump sum.
 You will need to pay the deductible and the surcharge will be paid over time. $500 can be a lot easier to come up with than say $1100.

 Example: You decide to file an at-fault claim with a $600 payout.
 Your surcharge for the next three years results in an increase of $300.
 But, six months down the line you are at-fault in a major accident with $10,000 in damages.
 You would definitely want to file the second claim because of the high dollar amount, but you would have been better off paying the first claim out yourself.
-Of course, you didn’t know you would need to file a second claim, but it is something to consider when filing a smaller at-fault claim.
+You didn’t know you would need to file a second claim, but it is something to consider when filing a smaller at-fault claim.

 04Are the cost of your damages below your insurance carrier's surcharge threshold?

 Most insurance carriers allow a small amount to be paid out in an at-fault accident without surcharging.
 Many carriers have a $500 limit.
 Any amount paid out by your carrier under their threshold, $500, will not affect your rate.